omgnetwork/elixir-omg/apps/omisego_api/README.md

 ```
 The above values are only demonstrative, **do not** copy and paste!

-Note that you'll need to pass the configuration file each time you run `mix` with the following parameter `--config <your_config_file.exs>` flag
+Note that you'll need to pass the configuration file each time you run `mix` with the following parameter `--config ~/config.exs` flag

 ### Initialize the child chain database
 Initialize the database with the following command: